 Xalapa, a city situated in the foothills of Mexico, has also embraced EbA, in partnership with the UNEP.
 The city is surrounded by a cloud forest, an indigenous rainforest located in the mountainous regions.
 The forest plays a major role in carbon sequestration and in providing water to the inhabitants of Xalapa, controlling the water flow.
 Trees also reduce the frequency of landslides and erosion through soil retention, which in turn prevents flooding and droughts.

 Due to deforestation, the forest has been reduced to one percent of its original size.
 Locals are threatened by the climate crisis as changing temperatures and irregular rainfall has caused landslides in the urban settlements nearby.
 Reports suggest that by 2039, the forest could experience a temperature rise of 1.8℃ which will be detrimental to the ecosystem, as well as to local farmers.
-To minimise the damage caused by these landslides, the city is working to restore the cloud forest and use the trees as an adaptation tool for.
+To minimise the damage caused by these landslides, the city is working to restore the cloud forest and use the trees as an ecosystem-based adaptation tool for.
 Restoration efforts include planting montane forest species on the mountain slopes, planting native riparian plants along streams to conserve the soil, and building ditches and berms for soil retention and improved water infiltration.

 Urban Wetlands of Laos